 - You are able to send someone else to collect items for you if needed – just give us a call to pay for the items, and let us know the name of the person who will be coming to collect them.
 They can then follow the food and medication protocol outlined above.

-We appreciate your help and support in facing this problem together.
+We appreciate your help and support in facing this difficult time together.
 We will continue to update this page as the situation changes.

 Last updated: 17 May 2021